Host a Certification Workshop

 - Stories and metaphors relevant to the lives of college-aged adults

-What’s the difference between Koru Basic, Fundamentals, and becoming Certified?
+What’s the difference between Intro to Mindfulness (Koru Basic), Fundamentals, and becoming Certified?

-Koru Basic is designed for emerging adults learning basics for mindfulness and meditation.
+Intro to Mindfulness (formerly known as Koru Basic) is designed for emerging adults learning basics for mindfulness and meditation.
 It consists of a 4-week course, with a requirement of 10 minutes a day of daily mindfulness practice.

 Fundamentals is for those who want to learn more about MIEA and our curriculum and are considering whether they would like to teach and apply for certification.
 It meets the prerequisite for our Teacher Certification.
 It is also useful for anyone who is wanting to learn more about mindfulness, develop their practice, and learn our curriculum.
 There are no prerequisites for taking Fundamentals.
 Please note that completing Fundamentals does not allow you to advertise as a Certified MIEA Mindfulness Teacher.